filecoin-project/FIPs/FIPS/fip-tbd.md

 To allow caller (storage providers, stake pools and etc) to have more precise control over the amount of the sectors to be terminated based on their operational needs, this FIP introduces a new `TerminateSector2` method.
 This method follows most of the behaviour of the existing `TerminateSectors` method (method 9), notably:
 - Only a control address of the miner actor can call this method.
-- Attempt to terminate sectors that is in the current or the next proving deadline will fail with `USR_ILLEGAL_ARGUMENT`.
+- Attempt to terminate sectors that are in the current or the next proving deadline will fail with `USR_ILLEGAL_ARGUMENT`.
 - The method will always process the sector(s) that are already in the `early_termination` queue before processing newly submitted sectors.

 This FIP proposes the following behaviour changes: